 There are lots of simple DIY fixes that will help you to reduce draughts in your home.
 These include: fitting adhesive foam strip between doors/windows & their frames; fitting brush strip bottom of doors, sash windows & letterbox; fitting secondary glazing film or Magnaglaze onto single glazed windows; using acrylic sealant to fill any gaps around skirting boards; using draughtex between floorboards; using expanding foam to seal around outdoor pipes; and fitting a chimney sheep in unused chimneys (but remember that chimney’s do need some air).

-Draught proofing costs will vary depending on how much and which areas of your home you want to draught proof.
+The costs vary depending on how much and which areas of your home you want to draught-proof.
 Professional draught-proofing could cost around £200 for a typical semi-detached property.
 DIY draught-proofing will be cheaper.
-If you’re happy carrying out simple DIY tasks, draught-proofing will be no problem.
-However, some homes, especially older homes with single glazing, will be more difficult to draught-proof.
+If you’re happy carrying out simple DIY tasks, this will be no problem.
+However, some homes, especially older homes with single glazing, will be more difficult.
 Professional draught-proofing is likely to save more energy because the installer will know exactly the right materials to use and where to use them.

 Groundwork Green Doctors: offer free telephone consultations and means-tested home visits and have draught proofing and mould/moisture control solutions that they can install in your home.

 Cambridge Council energy bill help: summarises support available to households struggling with their energy bills.